celinazan/Project-Group-27/README.md

 # TO-DO LIST (so we remember what to do)

-Design a page for favourite spells
+Design a page for favourite spells, add the book and some styling

-Make a way for user to add favourite spells
+Next button on the Spell Details doesn't work

-Login
+Fix so that spells that are favorited are marked somehow